vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Letter dated 17.
 2. 54, etc.

-(i) The principal era should be either Kaliyuga (epoch 3102 B.C.) or Yudhisthira or Saptarsi Śaka 3077 B.C. in place of Sālivāhana Saka. (ii) Sāyana system should be observed for all religious purposes instead of nirayana system.
+(i) The principal era should be either Kaliyuga (epoch 3102 B.C.) or Yudhisthira or Saptarsi Śaka 3077 B.C. in place of Sālivāhana śaka. (ii) Sāyana system should be observed for all religious purposes instead of nirayana system.
 The year should begin on or about 21st March when the Sun enters sāyana first point of Aries and not Asvini. (iii) Definite lead should be given by the state on the observances of festivals like Ekādasī, Śrī Jayanti, Gokulāstami, Sri Rāmanavami, etc.

 14. Shri Narendra Nath Bagal, Jyotisastri,